 State Legislature shall mean the most numerous House if the State has more than one Legislative Body.
 The Legislatures of the States are composed of representatives elected by Eligible Voters of that State.
-Any provision of a State Constitution or State law in conflict with this definition of the Legislature for purposes of this Constitution shall have no effect.
+Any provision of a State Constitution or State law in conflict with this definition of the Legislature shall have no effect.
 These State Legislatures may not delegate any power to appoint Senators, approve Proposed Amendments or any other responsibilities assigned by this Constitution or Federal Law.